benhur07b/awesome-data-philippines/README.md

 # Awesome Philippines Data Sources
-A collection of sources for Philippine data
+A collection (always a work in progress) of sources for Philippine data

 See [https://bnhr.xyz/awesome-philippines-data-sources](https://bnhr.xyz/awesome-philippines-data-sources)